A Day in Salem for $50 or Less

 Visit the Salem Wax Museum to learn more about the Salem Witch Trials and Salem’s maritime history.
 View exhibits with London-made wax figures from Salem’s and visit the museum’s interactive area to learn nautical knot-tying and gravestone rubbing.
 Admission to the Salem Wax Museum is $9.00 for adults and $7.00 for kids, and combination tickets with neighboring attractions are available for select dates.

-From the Wax Museum, cross the street to Count Orlok’s Nightmare Gallery.
+Count Orlok’s Nightmare Gallery is moving to a new, central location on Essex Street for Spring 2018!
 This monster movie museum is home to life-size figures and props all designed by Hollywood special effects artists.
 Admission to Count Orlok’s is $7.00 for adults and $5.00 for kids.

 Grab and go lunches in Salem can help save you time and money.
 To pick up lunch on the run, grab a sandwich or salad from Milk & Honey, or stop for pizza at Essex’s NY Pizza and Deli or Flying Saucer Pizza Company.

 Low-budget lunch does not always have to mean eating on the run.
-KOTO Asian Grill offers sushi lunch specials, bento boxes, and noodle dishes for about $12.00/person or less.
 Red’s Sandwich Shop serves up all-day breakfast, sandwiches, pasta, salad, and classic entrees like meatloaf and macaroni and cheese many for under $10.00/person.
 Another great downtown lunch spot is Thai Place, where specials start at $6.95 for adults and $2.95.